 After an early career in social work, I became an instructional designer, working mainly in the sciences.
 I have an art background as well and have done various forms of artwork throughout my life, focusing on photography in recent years.
 I am now retired and take on freelance projects from time to time.

 I love the immersion that comes when I find a scene that fully captures my attention and move from picture taking to photograph making.
 I have always been drawn to color and shape—and abstract art in general—which has led me to seek out patterns in subjects as varied as flowers, bricks, steps, and old buildings and equipment.
 This makes macro/close-up photography a natural fit.
-That sensibility also informs the subjects that I particularly enjoy shooting when hiking in the mountains and desert, and exploring different cultures and countries.
+That sensibility also informs the subjects that I enjoy shooting when hiking in the mountains and desert, and exploring different cultures and countries.

 Taking the photograph is the first step in my process, the point of departure.
 I spend considerable time processing my images, drawing out the key elements that will make them dynamic, vibrant, interesting, and compelling.
 I regard my images as canvases filled with elements that I can manipulate, be it by adjusting colors, duplicating pieces, or moving things around.
 Some of my images bear a strong resemblance to the original while others are quite abstracted.